espoirMur/end-to-end-rag/notes.md

 Note 19 on the tokeniser, I seem to find out what the issue was.

-I basically need to edit the code \u0000 from the tokenire
+I basically need to edit the code \u0000 from the tokenizer.

 ### Update on 23 July!